-Tipping Cow Ice Cream: Based in nearby Medford, Tipping Cow has been popping up at many of Somerville’s farmers markets (stay tuned to see whether it returns this season).
+Tipping Cow Ice Cream: Based in nearby Medford, Tipping Cow can be found at the Union Square Farmers Market on Saturdays.
 Tipping Cow sells pints or four-ounce servings of its ice creams, which come in flavors like dark chocolate and sea salt, ginger berry and sweet corn.
 [Updated 8/13/15: Word is that Tipping Cow may be making Somerville its permanent home.
 Check out the Kickstarter.]

 What’s your favorite place to get ice cream in Somerville?